kh-eng-rmit/A2-Group-39-Git/README.md

 # IT Technologies

-### Cybersecurity:
+## Cybersecurity:
-What does it do?
+### What does it do?

-What is the likely impact?
+### What is the likely impact?

-How will this affect you?
+### How will this affect you?

-### Autonomous vehicles:
+## Autonomous vehicles:
-What does it do?
+### What does it do?

-What is the likely impact?
+### What is the likely impact?

-How will this affect you?
+### How will this affect you?

-### Blockchain and cryptocurrencies:
+## Blockchain and cryptocurrencies:
-What does it do?
+### What does it do?

-What is the likely impact?
+### What is the likely impact?

-How will this affect you?
+### How will this affect you?

-### Machine Learning:
+## Machine Learning:

-What does it do?
+### What does it do?

+A component of AI and computer science, machine learning uses algorithms to act and learn like a human brain to develop.

+The complexity of machine learning depends on the task at hand and the technique employed to complete it.
+A machine learning model analyses data to find patterns; it then makes use of these revelations to carry out the task at hand more effectively.
+Machine learning can automate any task that depends on a set of data points or rules, such as answering customer service calls and reviewing resumes.

+supervised learning, unsupervised learning, semi-supervised learning, and reinforcement learning are the four main machine learning models.

+In supervised learning, a computer is given a set of labelled data so it may learn how to perform a human skill.
+This approach, which aims to mimic human learning, is the simplest.

+When unsupervised learning is used, the computer uses unlabelled data to discover patterns and insights that were previously undiscovered.
+Machine learning algorithms accomplish this in a variety of methods, including

+The computer brings together comparable data points to form "clusters" by clustering them.

+Density estimation: By analysing the distribution of a data collection, a computer can learn new things.

+Data point identification that is notably different from the rest of the data is known as anomaly detection and is done by computers.

+In principal component analysis (PCA), a data collection is analysed and summarised by a computer so that precise predictions can be made.

+In semi-supervised learning, the computer is given a collection of partially labelled data and is given the task of understanding the parameters for interpreting the unlabelled data using the labelled data.

+Through observation of its surroundings, the computer employs reinforcement learning to choose the best course of action that will minimise risk and/or maximise reward.
+This method is iterative and calls for reinforcement signals to aid the computer in choosing the optimum course of action.

-What is the likely impact?
+### What is the likely impact?

+Machines can access more data than any person can.
+AI can identify trends and use the information to arrive at solutions to previous untenable problems.

+Machine learning is used in:

+Financial services- to identify important insights in data and prevent fraud.

+Government- machine learning can also help detect fraud and minimize identity theft.

+Health care- wearable devices and sensors that can use data to assess a patient's health in real time

+Retail- retailers rely on machine learning to capture data, analyse it and use it to personalize a shopping experience,

+Oil and gas- The number of machine learning use cases for this industry is vast – and still expanding.
+Streamlining oil distribution to make it more efficient and cost-effective.
+Analyzing minerals in the ground, finding new energy sources.

+Transportation- Analyzing data to identify patterns and trends is key to the transportation industry, which relies on making routes more efficient and predicting potential problems to increase profitability.

-How will this affect you?
+### How will this affect you?

+“Given the rapid pace of research, I expect AI to be able to create new personalized media, such as music according to your taste.
+Imagine a future music service that doesn’t just play existing songs you might like, but continually generates new songs just for you.”

+— Jan Kautz, Senior Director of Visual Computing and Machine Learning Research, NVIDIA

+Machine learning will be used and implemented in many ways in our day-to-day lives, and we will see it affect us in ways such as the advancement of technologies in:

+Intelligent gaming

+Self driving cars and automated transportations

+Cyborg technology

+Taking over dangerous jobs

+Environmental protection

+Robots as friends

+Improved elder care

+Enhanced healthcare

+Innovations in banking

+Personalised digital media

+Home security and smart homes

+Streamlined logistics and distributions

+Digital personal assistants

+Providing customised news and market reports

 # Project Ideas